Latest Country Reports

 Elections and Political Participation

-Recent Elections: A presidential election took place in February; however, conditions were not appropriate for the OSCE to deploy an observation mission.
-The OSCE’s Office of Democratic Institutions and Human Rights noted in its December 2011 Needs Assessment Mission Report that the deployment of an observation mission would not add value to the election, due to limitations on fundamental freedoms, the absence of political pluralism, and the lack of progress in bringing the country’s legal framework in line with OSCE commitments for democratic elections.
-The government did not invite the OSCE to send observers; however, the Commonwealth of Independent States, which the country chaired in 2012, sent a small observer mission that did not have unrestricted access to polling stations and did not release a comprehensive observation report.
+Recent Elections: A presidential election took place in 2012; however, conditions were not appropriate for the OSCE to deploy an observation mission.
+The OSCE’s Office of Democratic Institutions and Human Rights (ODIHR) noted in its December 2011 Needs Assessment Mission Report that the deployment of an observation mission would not add value to the election, due to limitations on fundamental freedoms, the absence of political pluralism, and the lack of progress in bringing the country’s legal framework in line with OSCE commitments for democratic elections.
+The government did not invite the OSCE to send observers, but the Commonwealth of Independent States (CIS), which the country chaired in 2012, sent a small observer mission that did not have unrestricted access to polling stations and did not release a comprehensive observation report.

-Political Parties: In January the government enacted the Law on Political Parties, which sets forth procedures for the registration of parties.
-The law makes it extremely difficult for genuinely independent political parties to organize, nominate candidates, and campaign, as it grants the Ministry of Justice broad powers over the registration process and the authority to monitor party meetings.
-The law prohibits parties based on religion, region, or profession, as well as parties that “offend moral norms,” advocate for violent change of the constitution, or speak out against the rights of citizens.
+Political Parties and Political Participation: The law makes it extremely difficult for genuinely independent political parties to organize, nominate candidates, and campaign, since it grants the Ministry of Justice broad powers over the registration process and the authority to monitor party meetings.
+The law prohibits political parties based on religion, region, or profession as well as parties that “offend moral norms.”
 The law does not explain how a party could appeal its closure by the government.
-The government allowed the OSCE to provide expert commentary on the law but did not implement any of the OSCE’s recommendations during the year.
+In 2014 the government passed an NGO law that permits civil society organizations to put forth candidates for elected office.
+In 2014 the government registered a third political party, the Agrarian Party.
+The government allowed the OSCE to provide expert commentary on the law and implemented some changes to its criminal code.

 There were no independent political groups.
-The two registered political parties included the ruling Democratic Party (the former Communist Party of Turkmenistan) and the progovernment Party of Industrialists and Entrepreneurs, which was created in August.
-The government officially did not prohibit membership in political organizations, but there were no reports of persons who claimed membership in political organizations other than these two parties.
-Opposition movements based outside the country, including the National Democratic Movement of Turkmenistan, the Republican Party of Turkmenistan, and the Fatherland (Watan) Party, were not registered to operate within the country.
+The three registered political parties were the ruling Democratic Party (the former Communist Party of Turkmenistan), the progovernment Party of Industrialists and Entrepreneurs, and the registered Agrarian Party, which was also progovernment.
+The government did not officially prohibit membership in other political organizations, but there were no reports of persons who claimed membership in political organizations other than these three parties.
+Authorities did not allow opposition movements based abroad--including the National Democratic Movement of Turkmenistan, the Republican Party of Turkmenistan, and the Fatherland (Watan) Party--to operate within the country.

 Section 4.
 Corruption and Lack of Transparency in Government

-The law does not require elected or appointed officials to disclose their incomes or assets.
+Financial Disclosure: The law does not require elected or appointed officials to disclose their incomes or assets.
 Financial disclosure requirements are neither transparent nor consistent with international norms.
 Government enterprises are not required to publicize financial statements, even to foreign partners.
-Financial audits are often conducted by local auditors, not internationally recognized firms.
+Local auditors, not internationally recognized firms, often conducted financial audits.

-There is no law that allows for public access to government information, and in practice the government did not provide access.
+Public Access to Information: Although the Law on the Mass Media allows for public access to government information if requested through accredited mass media sources, the government did not provide such access.
 Authorities denied requests for specific information on the grounds that the information was a state secret.
-Some statistical data were considered state secrets.
+Most statistical data were state secrets.
 There was no public disclosure of demographic data, and officials published manipulated economic and financial data to justify state policies and expenditures.

 Section 5.
 Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Violations of Human Rights

 There were no domestic human rights NGOs due to the government’s refusal to register such organizations and restrictions that made activity by unregistered organizations illegal.
-During the year the government continued to monitor the activities of nonpolitical social and cultural organizations.
+The government continued to monitor the activities of nonpolitical social and cultural organizations.

-UN and Other International Bodies: There were no international human rights NGOs with a permanent presence in the country, although the government permitted international organizations, including the OSCE and UNHCR, to have resident missions.
-The government permitted the OSCE special representatives on media freedom and gender issues to visit during the year.
+The United Nations or Other International Bodies: There were no international human rights NGOs with a permanent presence in the country, although the government permitted international organizations, including the OSCE and UNHCR, to have resident missions.
+The government permitted the OSCE to conduct workshops and study tours on prisoners’ rights, women’s rights, religious freedom, good governance, and media freedom.
+The government collaborated with the IOM and UNHCR on migration and statelessness issues, and with the UN Development Program on raising awareness and improving access to information on human rights.
 Government restrictions on freedoms of speech, press, and association severely restricted international organizations’ ability to investigate, understand, and fully evaluate the government’s human rights policies and practices.

 The government allowed unfettered access to the OSCE Center.
 There were no reports that the government discouraged citizens from contacting other international organizations.

-Government Human Rights Bodies: The government-run Institute for Democracy and Human Rights, established in 1996 with a mandate to support democratization and monitor the protection of human rights, was not an independent body.
-Its ability to obtain redress for citizens was limited.
-Nonetheless, it played an unofficial ombudsman’s role to resolve some citizens’ human rights-related petitions during the year.
-The Interagency Commission on Enforcing Turkmenistan’s International Obligations on Human Rights and International Humanitarian Law met throughout the year to coordinate the implementation of a limited number of recommendations from international human rights bodies.
-Specific information about this commission’s plans was not available.
-In 2005 the president established the parliamentary Committee on the Protection of Human Rights and Liberties to oversee human rights-related legislation.
-No public information about its human rights activities was available.
+Government Human Rights Bodies: The government-run National Institute for Democracy and Human Rights is not an independent body, and its ability to obtain redress for citizens was limited.
+The institute, established in 1996 with a mandate to support democratization and monitor the protection of human rights, played an unofficial ombudsman’s role in resolving some petitions citizens submitted through the institute’s complaints committee.
+The Interagency Commission on Enforcing Turkmenistan’s International Obligations on Human Rights and International Humanitarian Law meets biannually to coordinate the implementation of a limited number of recommendations from international human rights bodies.
+In 2005 then president Niyazov established the parliamentary Committee on the Protection of Human Rights and Liberties to oversee human rights-related legislation.

 Section 6.
 Discrimination, Societal Abuses, and Trafficking in Persons

 Anecdotal reports indicated domestic violence against women was common; most victims of domestic violence kept silent because they were unaware of their rights or afraid of increased violence from husbands and relatives.
-There were a few court cases and occasional references to domestic violence in the media.
-In April the NGO Keik Okara opened with the support of the OSCE a shelter for victims of domestic violence.
-The same organization continued to operate a domestic violence hotline and also provided free legal consultations and psychological assistance to victims of domestic violence.
-The NGO also organized awareness-raising seminars on domestic violence for the general public.
+The NGO Keik Okara maintained a shelter for victims of domestic violence, supported by the OSCE.
+Keik Okara continued to operate a domestic violence hotline and provided free legal consultations and psychological assistance to victims of domestic violence.
+The NGO also organized awareness-raising seminars on domestic violence.
 One official women’s group in Ashgabat and several informal groups in other regions assisted victims of domestic violence.

-Birth Registration: According to the law, a child’s citizenship is derived from one’s parents.
-In the event a child is born to stateless persons possessing permanent resident status in the country, the child is considered a citizen.
-The government took modest steps to address the welfare of children, including increased cooperation with UNICEF and other international organizations on programs designed to improve children’s health.
+Birth Registration: By law a child’s citizenship is derived from one’s parents.
+A child born to stateless persons possessing permanent resident status in the country is also a citizen.

-Education: Education was free, compulsory, and universal through the 10th grade.
-There were reports, however, that in some rural communities parents removed girls from school as early as age nine to work at home.
+Education: Education was free, compulsory, and universal through the 12th grade.
+There were reports that, in some rural communities, parents removed girls from school as young as age nine to work at home.

-Child Marriage: The minimum age of marriage is 18.
-According to the most recent data available (provided in a 2006 UNICEF report), 9 percent of marriages involved minors.
+Early and Forced Marriage: The legal minimum age for marriage is 18.
+According to UNICEF’s 2014 report, State of the World’s Children, 7 percent of marriages involved minors.

 Sexual Exploitation of Children: The legal age of consent is 16.
-Production of pornographic materials or objects for the purpose of distribution or advertisement and trade in printings, movies or videos, depictions, or other objects of a pornographic nature, including those of children, is punishable in accordance with article 164 of the criminal code.
-An Interpol report noted that the criminal code “…enacts criminal liability for involvement of minors into prostitution.”
+The law forbids the production of pornographic materials or objects for distribution, as well as the advertisement or trade in text, movies or videos, graphics, or other objects of a pornographic nature, including those involving children.
+An Interpol report noted the criminal code “enacts criminal liability for involvement of minors into prostitution.”

-International Child Abductions: Turkmenistan is a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
-For country-specific information see the Department of State’s report at http://travel.state.gov/abduction/country/country_5860.html.
+International Child Abductions: The country is a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
+For country-specific information, see the Department of State’s report at travel.state.gov/content/childabduction/en/country/Turkmenistan.html.

-There were an estimated 300 Jews, predominantly in Ashgabat but no organized Jewish community.
+There were an estimated 300 Jews, mainly in Ashgabat, but there was no organized Jewish community.
 There were no reports of anti-Semitic acts.

 Trafficking in Persons